working with a camera has taken me around the world - Spain, Germany, Sweden, LA & Vegas, and out to India

 Recently another camera operator said during a conversation that wedding shoots were "entry level" film.

-On set for film, drama and shows, you can rack up take 4,5 6 7 etc, with weddings there's Take 1 only for 99% of the time
+On set for film, drama and shows, you can rack up take 4,5 6 7 etc, but with weddings there's one Take.

 Awarded Cinematographer of the year